Last updated on October 28th, 2020

 Sweet rice flour plays such a significant role in the structure of gluten-free cake, adding the stickiness that holds it all together.
 While similarly ground, white rice flour doesn’t have the same high starch content so your cake won’t have the same chewy texture.
 Note: If you plan on baking more gluten-free recipes, sweet rice flour is a key flour you’ll want in your arsenal and you can get it quickly on Amazon.

-Do I really need xanthan gum?
+Do I need xanthan gum in gluten-free cake?

 Another question I often get is whether you can skip the xanthan gum in my cake recipes.
 The short answer is: yes.
 If you don’t have xanthan gum or cannot use it for whatever reason, don’t let that stop you from baking this cake.
 It will still turn out a delicious cake!